CDrummond/musly-server/README.md

 If a seed track has `Hard Rock` as its genre, then only tracks with `Rock`, `Hard Rock`, or `Metal` will be allowed.
-If a seed track has a genre that is not listed here then any track returned by Musly, that does not cotaiain any genre lsited here, will be considered acceptable.
+If a seed track has a genre that is not listed here then any track returned by Musly, that does not contain any genre listed here, will be considered acceptable.
 Therefore, if seed is `Pop` then a `Hard Rock` track would not be considered.

 ### HTTP Post